-I promised to use the prize for the good of science–to test the limits of the device’s benefit to travellers–and I have.
+I promised to use the prize for the good of science–to test the limits of the device’s benefit to travelers—and I have.

 First: I don’t think the Apple Watch is for everyone.

-I recently read a review (and I apologize for not remembering the particular publication) that pointed out the Apple Watch is more relevant to a generation which grew up wearing watches to begin with.
+I recently read a review (and I apologize for not remembering the particular publication) that pointed out the Apple Watch is more relevant to a generation that grew up wearing watches, to begin with.
 Younger generations, used to working on their handheld devices, don’t really think to check their wrist for information.

 I think a similar dynamic is at play with wearables—not just the Apple Watch.

 The device needs to be attractive enough that people will use it as a fashion accessory without feeling too self-conscious.
 Apple has accomplished that.

 The wearable should also serve as a quick portal to things you really need to know while rushing around.

 A Watch, A Computer, A Bridge